Effect of Polarized Colliding Beam on Higgs Boson production at the Lepton Collider: Exploitation of Polarized beams at Colliders

 \section{Exploitation of Polarized beams at Colliders}

-In the presence of electric and magnetic field, the spin motion of particles is altered by two depolarization effects: \begin{itemize} \item \textbf{Spin precession (Classical):} It is governed by the Thomas-Bargmann-Michel-Telegdi (T-BMT) equation.
+In the presence of both fields i.e. electric and magnetic, the spin motion of particles is altered by two depolarization effects: \begin{itemize} \item \textbf{Spin Precession (Classical):} It is governed by Thomas-Bargmann-Michel-Telegdi (T-BMT) equation.
 This effect is observed to be dominant at lower energies.
-Depolarization of about 0.17\% is predicted at the International Linear Collider (ILC) and 0.10\% at the proposed Compact Linear Collider (CLIC) for 100\% polarized beams~\cite{lab3}. \item \textbf{Spin-flip processes (Quantum mechanical):} Spin-flip processes is also called Sokolov-Ternov (S-T) effect through synchrotron radiation emission due to which the depolarization effect increases with the increase in energy.
-The depolarization of about 0.05\% is observed at the ILC and 3.4\% at the CLIC, due to this effect for 100\% polarized beams~\cite{lab3}. \end{itemize} About 0.2\% of total depolarization is predicted at the ILC during each bunch crossing.
-Even more higher degree of depolarization is observed at circular collider, the Large Electron-Positron Collider (LEP).
-Electron polarization was first implemented in Stanford linear collider at the SLAC, which could accelerate the beam of electrons upto energy of 50 GeV and about 80\% to 90\% of polarization of electron was achieved~\cite{lab4}.
+Depolarization of about 0.17\% is predicted at International Linear Collider (ILC) and 0.10\% at the proposed Compact Linear Collider (CLIC) for 100\% polarized beams~\cite{lab3}. \item \textbf{Spin-Flip Processes (Quantum mechanical):} Spin-flip processes is also called Sokolov Ternov (S-T) effect through synchrotron-radiation-emission due to which the depolarization effect increases with the increase in energy.
+The depolarization of about 0.05\% is observed at the ILC and 3.4\% at the CLIC, due to this effect for 100\% polarized beams~\cite{lab3}. \end{itemize} About 0.2\% of total depolarization is predicted at the ILC during each bunch crossing[Ref??].
+Even more, a higher degree of depolarization is observed at circular collider, the Large Electron-Positron Collider (LEP).
+Electron polarization was first implemented in Stanford linear collider at the SLAC, which could accelerate the beam of electrons upto energy of 50 GeV and about 80\% to 90\% of polarization of electrons was achieved~\cite{lab4}.
 The photocathode technology was strained as a source of generating polarized electrons.
-Undulator radiation is the primary method employed for the generation of polarized positron ($e^+$) while other two being compton back-scattering and bremsstrahlung for polarized $e^-$ beam.
-In order to fully incorporate the polarized beams in accelerators, it is important to measure degree of polarization precisely and hence highly precise polarimetry is necessary~\cite{lab5}.
+Undulator radiation is the primary method employed for the generation of polarized positron ($e^+$) while the other two being Compton back-scattering and bremsstrahlung for polarized $e^-$ beam.
+In order to completely incorporate the polarized beams in accelerators, it is important to precisely measure degree of polarization and hence highly precise polarimetry is necessary~\cite{lab5}.
 In SLAC, the precision of about 0.5\% in $\frac{\Delta P_{e^-}}{P_{e^-}}$ is already attained.
-But at the ILC, goal is to make it more precise to value of $\leq$ 0.25 $\%$ \cite{lab1}.
+But at the ILC, goal was to make it more precise to the value of $\leq$ 0.25 $\%$ \cite{lab1}.